Enable TRIM/Discard operations for KVM-based clouds

 Guest configuration

-After the OS is chosen and installed, there are a few more steps.
-Ensure that trims are available inside the VM.
+After the OS is chosen and installed, there are a few more steps to ensure that trims are available inside the VM.

 # lsblk --discard